An Innovative Medical Research Organization

 Dr. Asif Mohiuddin is a Gastroenterologist in Orlando, Florida and is affiliated with multiple hospitals in the area, including Florida Hospital, Osceola Regional Medical Center, St Cloud Regional Medical Center and Orlando Health.
 Providing medical care and treatment of disorders and diseases of the digestive system for more than 20 years.

-Ms. Goggin is a Licensed Practical Nurse with over 30 years’ experience.
-Lynn has worked as a Clinical Research Coordinator since 2002 obtaining her Certification as a Clinical Research Coordinator in 2015 by the Association of Clinical Research Professionals (ACRP) and is currently an active member.
+Lynn is a Licensed Practical Nurse with over 30 years’ experience.
+She has worked as a Clinical Research Coordinator since 2002 obtaining her Certification as a Clinical Research Coordinator in 2015 by the Association of Clinical Research Professionals (ACRP) and is currently an active member.